puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_creating.markdown

 The default value of `default_manifest` is `./manifests` --- that is, the environment's own `manifests` directory.

 If the file or directory specified by `default_manifest` is empty or absent, Puppet will **not** fall back to any other manifest; instead, it will behave as though you used a totally blank main manifest.
-Note that the global `manifest` setting from [puppet.conf][] will never be used by a directory environment.
+Note that the global `manifest` setting from [puppet.conf][] will never be used by an environment.

 #### Configuring the Main Manifest